Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

 The simulations allow us to assign probabilities to observe particular values of our OP in the conformational ensemble, which we use to quantify the rectangular origami's preference to exhibit different magnitudes of curvature as a function of the end-to-end distance between edges of the origami ($R_{\rm ee}$), as it represents a one-dimensional description of the curvature.
 The $R_{\rm ee}$ was sampled from $0.62$ nm to $62$ nm.

-In addition to the $2$D origami from Ref.~\cite{jungmann2016quantitative}, we used oxDNA simulations (with similar OP choice, see Methods) to study the bending of the anti-parallel double layer rectangular origami from the work of Thubagere el al. \cite{thubagere2017cargo} and the six helix bundle rectangular origami from Dong el al. \cite{dong2021dna}.
+In addition to the $2$D origami from Ref.~\cite{jungmann2016quantitative}, we used oxDNA simulations (with similar OP choice, see Methods) to study the bending of the anti-parallel double layer rectangular origami from the work of Thubagere el al. \cite{thubagere2017cargo} and the six helix bundle rectangular origami from Dong et al. \cite{dong2021dna}.
 We studied their conformations both with and without 20nt long overhangs (see Fig.~\ref{fig:structures}).
+Furthermore, we created a modified $2$D origami rectangle able to exhibit overhang extensions from both sides.
+Lastly, we simulated another custom rectangular origami with 152 monomeric streptavidin proteins loaded onto the overhang extensions.

 To compare the curvature exhibited by different structures, for all the studied designs we plot the free energy as a function of the end-to-end distance ($R_{\rm ee}$), obtained from the probability $p(R_{\rm ee})$ as $F(R_{\rm ee}) / k_{\rm B} T = -\ln{{p(R_{\rm ee})}} + C$, where we set constant $C$ such that $F(R_{\rm ee})$ is equal to 0 for the most probable value of $R_{\rm ee}$ (i.e. in its minima)\cite{doye2022free}.
 For each studied system, we also highlight in the plot (as a colored dot) the weighted average end-to-end distance $\langle R_{\rm ee} \rangle_p = \sum_{R_{\rm ee}^i} p(R_{\rm ee}^i) R_{\rm ee}^i$, where $R_{\rm ee}^i$ are all the binned values of the end-to-end distance of $R_{\rm ee}$ that were sampled during the simulation.